PetyoPlPetrov/calendar.github.io/README.md

 ## Constraints
 1. The application works with whole hours - every meet can starts/ends on 8:00, 9:00 etc...
 It cannot currently use part-time as 09:15
 2. There is no proper error messages and warnings for the event creation.
-3. The event start time is read only field.
-If one needs to change he start time it should press `cancel` and start over with the event creation.
-4. The event ends is numeric field - with min - max value 0 - 24.
-You better use the scroll to set the value.
+4. The event starts/ends are numeric fields - with min - max value 0 - 24.
+You better use the scroll to set the values.
 4. When day or month are changed, the event creation form is reset and closed.
 One must start over.

 ## Interesting facts